 Develop Local Support

 Scenario planning to reduce light vehicle GHG emissions is an opportunity for local jurisdictions to build on past and current planning efforts to build momentum towards defining and achieving a long-term vision for their community's future.
 Local agencies undertaking this activity can include other issues that address broader benefits for their communities.
 It should include a clearly defined process, with clearly identified goals.

 Identify Key Planning Issues

 It is recommended at this stage to conduct a series of in-depth interviews with stakeholders and review existing plans to help get a comprehensive picture of the region’s key issues.
-In-depth interviews are best conducted by a person independent of the MPO or local jurisdictions, and are most effective if they can be conducted confidentially or anonymously.
-This will allow for unvarnished communication by opinion leaders and potential stakeholders in a metropolitan area.
 The results of these interviews can help guide: